 Second, you really can become near-sighted by starting at a computer screen all day.
 We have this question in Quizzify, and have been cross-examined on it, despite the prominent Harvard Medical School "shield."
 But "pseudo myopia" caused by too much screen time is a thing.
 It is usually temporary, allegedly.
 Nonetheless, we wouldn't count on its being temporary, given that it is our vision we're talking about here.
 So follow the 20-20-20 rule.
 We agree with the Soup Nazi on this one.
 Don't push your luck.

 We would add a fourth point: iPhones and Androids have blue light filters, called Night Shift and Night Light respectively.
 You can set your filter, via Settings, to go on automatically at a specific time of day.
 Here is all you need to know about blue light.

-Why is this important?
-Because blue light can keep you awake.
+Why is blue light important?
+Because it can keep you awake.
 If you have trouble sleeping, try a time setting that starts filtering out the blue light an hour or two before bedtime.
 Don't take our word for it -- here are our colleagues at Harvard Medical School on this topic.

 Quizzify presents two additional eye-friendly factoids

 No knock against Employee Benefit News for overlooking these next two.
 After all, their articles land in your mailbox free.
 If they could do everything free that you pay Quizzify for, you wouldn't need Quizzify now, would you?
 So here are two more.

 While we are on the subject of blue light, Quizzify also teaches that the energy-efficient curcilue bulbs that we are all supposed to be using now give off much more blue light than the regular old Thomas Edison-style incandescent bulbs.